 with foreword by Pamela Klein.

-Available at the National Repository Library (Varastokirjasto) of Finland and in private collections.
+Available at the University of Tehran Central Library, National Repository Library (Varastokirjasto) of

-Spiritual Agricultural Economics of Marxism-inspired Practice
+Spiritual Agricultural Economics of Marxism-inspired Practice, Vol. III,

 The following works can be cited as: